stfmarkov/project-finder/README.md

 - Open - Opens the project in vsCode

-- Config ( Not implemented ) - Creates a project specifi config
+- Config - Creates a project specifi config

   - Set name ( Not implemented ) - Sets an alias for the project

-  - Commands ( Not implemented ) - Shows a list of commands and actions for them.
+  - Commands - Shows a list of commands and actions for them.
 The commands will be executed in order when a "run" action is executed

     - Add command